Marina Lobatch: Career

 Her biggest success was during the 1988 Seoul Olympics.
 She received perfect tens on all of her routines during the qualifying and final rounds of the all-around competition.
 Her closest competitors also received perfect scores during the finals, but had not received perfect scores in the qualifying round (as a tie-breaker the qualifying scores were divided by two and added onto the final round scores).
 The final scores were very close, with Lobatch receiving 60.000, Adriana Dunavska receiving 59.950, and Olexandra Tymoshenko receiving 59.875.

-Lobatch is still the youngest Olympic Champion in rhythmic gymnastics at 18 years, 3 months and 6 days, despite never being crowned European or World All-around Champion.
+Until the Paris Olympics 2024 Lobatch was the youngest Olympic Champion in rhythmic gymnastics at 18 years, 3 months and 6 days where she was beat by German gymnast Darja Varfolomeev who was 17 years, 9 months and 5 days at the time of her win.
+She was never crowned European or World All-around Champion.
 She retired in 1989 at the age of 19.

 In 1993, Lobatch went to Lamezia Terme, Italy to prepare gymnasts Larissa Lukyanenko and Tatiana Ogrizko for the Italia Serie A. During training they competed for the local club Gascal in the Serie A. Lobatch returned to Belarus in April 1994.
 In 1998 she was invited to Italy by the Gascal club, where she spent several weeks with her family.

 Lobatch is a coach and judge for the Belarusian Gymnastics Federation.
 She has been awarded the Order of Friendship of Peoples.
 She is coaching Alina Harnasko (2020 European All-around silver medalist).